icfnext/aem-groovy-console/README.md

 2. [Verify](http://localhost:4502/etc/groovyconsole.html) the installation.

-Additional build profiles may be added in the project's pom.xml to support deployment to non-localhost AEM servers.
+Additional build profiles may be added in the project's `pom.xml` to support deployment to non-localhost AEM servers.

-AEM 6.0 no longer allows vanity paths for pages in /etc by default.
-To enable access to the Groovy Console from /groovyconsole as in previous versions, the Apache Sling Resource Resolver Factory OSGi configuration must be updated to allow vanity paths from /etc.  The Groovy Console Configuration Service can then be updated to enable the vanity path if so desired.
+AEM 6.0 no longer allows vanity paths for pages in `/etc` by default.
+To enable access to the Groovy Console from `/groovyconsole` as in previous versions, the **Apache Sling Resource Resolver Factory** OSGi configuration must be updated to allow vanity paths from `/etc`.
+The **Groovy Console Configuration Service** can then be updated to enable the vanity path if so desired.

 ## Excluding the Groovy OSGi Bundle